vimmuyengwa/tswd-portfolio-vimbaiM/critique-by-design.md

 <div style="min-height:402px" id="datawrapper-vis-rqBsF"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/rqBsF/embed.js" charset="utf-8" data-target="#datawrapper-vis-rqBsF"></script><noscript><img src="https://datawrapper.dwcdn.net/rqBsF/full.png" alt="" /></noscript></div>

-Evaluating my feedback from my peers, I incorporated Feedback about the color contrast for the different years.
-Doing away from the original light blue to take on bolder brown and red gradients.
-I also called attention to the U.S. ranking in the footnotes along with the explanation of the ranking as suggested.
-I made sure the labels were called out specifically for each time per feedback and kept true to the original visualization that left fewer questions for my audience.
-Based on reaction to explore specific interest I thought this would garner the same interest from other US based folks.
-Taking inspiration from the Tableau reference chart "World GDP through time" I added my own spin to it in evaluating the United States specifically for what I believe to be a more concise chart.
+Evaluating the feedback from my peers, I incorporated suggestions about the color contrast for the different years, moving away from the original light blue in favor of bolder brown and red gradients.
+I also highlighted the U.S. ranking in the footnotes, along with an explanation of the ranking as recommended.
+I made sure the labels were clearly called out for each time period, as suggested, and stayed true to the original visualization to minimize questions from my audience.
+Based on the reaction to exploring specific countries relevant to my peers, I believed this approach would also engage other U.S.-based viewers.
+Taking inspiration from the Tableau reference chart "World GDP Through Time," I added my own spin to focus specifically on the United States, creating what I believe to be a more concise chart.

 <div style="min-height:380px" id="datawrapper-vis-93uqZ"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/93uqZ/embed.js" charset="utf-8" data-target="#datawrapper-vis-93uqZ"></script><noscript><img src="https://datawrapper.dwcdn.net/93uqZ/full.png" alt="" /></noscript></div>